Sourdough Blondies with Rhubarb & Almonds

 Preheat the oven to 350ºF (177ºC).

-Oil or butter an 8×8-inch square baking pan and line it with a piece of parchment paper that covers the bottom and has two wings on the sides, allowing easier removal from the pan.
+Oil or butter an 8×8-inch square baking pan, then line it with a piece of parchment paper that covers the bottom and has two wings on the sides, making it easier to remove from the pan.

-In a medium-sized mixing bowl, whisk together the wet ingredients for the recipe, including:
+In a medium-sized mixing bowl, whisk together the wet ingredients.

 The mixture should be thick and gooey.
 Be sure to break apart any pieces of brown sugar that have stuck together.